elka1968/Supplier-Categorization/ProjectDescription.md

 Other Methods That Didn't Work:

 - Similarity scoring by matches a dictionary from a source of U.S. cities pulling from Excel, CSV, and Textfile.
-- Implementation of Binpackage utilizing LargeLanguageModels of data relating to U.S. cities to use as a reference.
+- Implementation of a Binpackage utilizing LargeLanguageModels of data relating to U.S. cities to use as a reference.